nhsconnect/gpconnect/pages/accessrecord_documents/accessrecord_documents_development_documentreference.md

   </tr>
 </table>

-When the document reference was created.
+When the GP Practice added the document to their clinical system.

 ### author ###